-Baptisms that are done on behalf of deceased people are performed in fonts located on the bottom level of the temples.
+Baptisms that are done on behalf of deceased people are performed in a font perched on the top of twelve stone or metal oxen.
 A manual explains the procedure,

 You must provide at least the given name or the surname or your ancestor, the person’s gender, a locality for a qualifying event (such as birth, christening, marriage, death, or burial), and enough additional information to uniquely identify the person.
 Additional information may include dates, localities, and relationships of other family members.
 Remember that in order for temple ordinances to be performed, individuals must be deceased for at least one year, and if that individual was born within the last 95 years, permission from the closest living relative must be obtained before temple ordinances are to be performed (Introduction to Family History Religion 261, 2012, p.
 30).

 The main purpose of the one biblical temple in Jerusalem was to offer sacrificed animals for the atonement of people’s sins.
 There were no marriages, baptisms, or secretive rites performed in this building.
 As far as the idea that work can be done for those already dead, Alma 34:32-35 in the Book of Mormon says such work is not efficacious.
 The Bible teaches that this mortal life is the time for repentance to take place because judgment follows death (2 Cor.
 6:2; Heb.
 9:27).
 Therefore, Christians reject the need for temples today, thus disagreeing with their LDS friends who insist this work is crucial.